MLAAN: Scaling Supervised Local Learning with Multilaminar Leap Augmented Auxiliary Network: Method

 \subsection{Preparations}

-To commence, we provide an overview of the conventional end-to-end(E2E) BP-supervised learning paradigm and the back-propagation mechanism for contextual clarity.
-Assume that $x$ and $y$ denote a data sample and its corresponding true label, respectively.
-We propose $f_{\theta}$ as a neural network equipped with the parameter $\theta$, and its forward computation is denoted as $f(\cdot)$.
-This deep network can be divided into multiple local modules.
+To begin, we present an overview of the conventional E2E BP-supervised learning paradigm and the BP mechanism for contextual clarity.
+Let $x$ and $y$ denote a data sample and its corresponding true label, respectively.
+The neural network with parameters $\theta$ is represented as $f_{\theta}$, with its forward computation denoted as $f(\cdot)$.
+In BP, we evaluate the loss function ${\mathcal{L}}(\hat{y}, y)$ between the output of the last module and the ground truth label, and propagate it back iteratively to the preceding blocks.

-During forward propagation, the output of the $j$-th local module is used as the input of the subsequent $(j+1)$-th local module, where $x_{j+1}=f_{\theta_{j}}\left(x_{j}\right)$.
-The loss function $\mathcal{L}(\hat{y}, y)$ is computed based on the comparison between the last local module’s output and its true label.
-The computed gradient is then back-propagated iteratively to the previous modules.

-Existing supervised local learning methods \cite{r6}, \cite{r13}, \cite{r7} aim to enhance learning performance by dividing the network into modules and designing auxiliary networks for each local module.
-The output of a local module is directed to its corresponding auxiliary network to generate local monitoring signals $\hat{y}_{j}=g_{\gamma_{j}}\left(x_{j+1}\right)$, where $g_{\gamma_{j}}(\cdot)$ represents the auxiliary network updating function.
+Supervised local learning divided the network into multiple local modules, the output of the $j$-th local module is used as the input of the subsequent $(j + 1)$-th local module.
+During forward propagation, $x_{j+1}=f_{\theta_{j}}\left(x_{j}\right)$.
+For existing supervised local learning methods, the output of a local module is directed to its auxiliary network to generate local monitoring signals $\hat{y}_{j}=g_{\gamma_{j}}\left(f_{\theta_{j}}\left(x_{j}\right)\right)$, where $g_{\gamma_{j}}(\cdot)$ represents the auxiliary network updating function.
+The updates are made based on the following equations: